ZivaVatra/raspberrypi-astro-capture/README.md

 # TODO

 Switch to a multithreaded/multiprocess arch. modern PI's have quad cores, so in theory we could be sending one photo down the line while another is being taken.
 This would make the multi-capture mode faster, as you can transfer and capture, rather than have to transfer it all as a batch at the end.

+# Usage

+So, the "rasbpi" folder goes on the raspberry pi, and you run "python ./imageServer.py" on the pi.
+This should respond with "Socket now listening".

+On your client, you can run "python ./capture.py $number_of_images_to_capture".
+And that is it.

+# Writing your own interface.

+The interface is JSON, and rather simple.
+Look at the capture.py for how to interact with it.
+I intend to provide this is a library eventually for use.